- Project Name: Yieldgate

 - More staking options: we want to integrate with more yield protocols (currently using Aave) and offer a more configurable setup of staking pool and parameters.

-In the long-run, Yieldgate will be sustainable as we are currently exploring several routes to monetize and decentralize the platform over time.
-However, we are also in discussions with several other protocols to discuss synergies and grants.
-We are confident that we would be able to completely bootstrap our development to the mainnet launch.
+We want to build Yieldgate into something sustainable.
+In parallel to this grant application we’re exploring several other routes to monetize and decentralize the platform over time.
+We are determined and confident that we’ll be able to bootstrap our development to the mainnet launch.

 During the ETHGlobal Amsterdam hackathon we got to meet some of the Radicle team.
 In the week after the hackathon we directly hopped on a call together with Kai, Lukas, and Bordumb.
 We were very happy to learn that there was a lot of common ground in vision on both the web3 ecosystem and for what we’re building.
 They also encouraged us to apply for the grant.